albar965/littlenavmap-manual/en/USERPOINT.md

 #### ![Delete Userpoint](../images/icons/userdata_delete.png "Delete Userpoint") Delete Userpoint {#userpoints-delete}

 Remove the selected userpoints after a confirmation dialog.
+Undo is not possible but database backups are created on each start.
+See [Userdata](FILES.md#userdata) for information about database backup files.

 #### ![Reset Search](../images/icons/clear.png "Reset Search") Reset Search {#userpoints-reset-search}